-The overall goal of the NEI Center Core Grant for Vision Research is to enhance the capabilities of vision research scientists by facilitating easy access to equipment, training and technical support, which expands experimental capabilities, results in more cost-effective and time-efficient research, and opens up new research directions.
+The NEI Center Core Grant for Vision Research aims to enhance the capabilities of vision research scientists by facilitating easy access to equipment, training and technical support, which expands experimental capabilities, results in more cost-effective and time-efficient research, and opens up new research directions.

 This Center serves vision science researchers across the UTSW campus and facilitates new research collaborations and utilization of the core facilities by vision scientists at other nearby institutions.